MigleSur/Pactyper/README.md

 # Pactyper
-Snakemake pipeline for continious clone type prediction for WGS sequenced bacterial isolates based on their core genome.
+Snakemake pipeline for continuous clone type prediction for WGS sequenced bacterial isolates based on their core genome.

 ## General information